 However, once Grace Cheung, Head of Public Engagement and Sustainability at the airline’s Corporate Affairs Department, got in touch with Flight Operations, the team not only said yes but wanted to do more, creating an unforgettable aviation experience in the form of an intensive two-day course to train Nok-him as the airline’s newest – and certainly youngest – pilot.

-Grace says: ‘Lots of teams around the airline wanted to get involved and add surprises to make his day more special.
+Grace says: ‘Lots of teams around the airline wanted to get involved in making Nok-him’s dreams come true and add surprises to make his day more special.
 It was really heartwarming.’

 One of the first surprises for Nok-him was Captain Joe Fung, who is also a Deputy Flying Training Manager.
 He was part of the small team who drove to Nok-him’s house in Macao to collect him.
 Joe came armed with a formal ‘employment letter’ for Nok-him and, as a Cantonese speaker, became Nok-him’s pilot buddy over the two days.